arezamoosavi/alimo.github.io/index.md

 ### [Dashboards with druid superset](https://github.com/arezamoosavi/glasco)

 **Detail:** Hands on Kafka, Druid, Superset; for dashboards.
-All process is developed and deployed using docker.
+All services are built and deployed using docker.

 **Tools:** Kafka, Druid, Superset, Docker